 These design basis analyses were structured to provide a conservative set of assumptions to test the performance of one or more aspects of the facility design.
 Many physical processes and phenomena are represented by conservative, bounding assumptions rather than modeled directly.
 The staff has selected assumptions and models that provide an appropriate and prudent safety margin against unpredicted events in the course of an accident and compensate for large uncertainties in facility parameters, accident progression, radioactive material transport, and atmospheric dispersion.
-Licensees should exercise caution in proposing deviations based upon data from a specific accident sequence since the DBAs were never intended to represent any specific accident sequence-the proposed deviation may not be conservative for other accident sequences.
+Licensees should exercise caution in proposing deviations based on data from a specific accident sequence since the DBAs were never intended to represent any specific accident sequence.